By Conner Baldacci 8/18/2020

 While a student at Roberto-Venn School of Luthiery, I took the opportunity to trace and make copies of every single guitar body template they had; everything from Jerrycasters to Jazzmasters.

 When designing the shape, I drew a centerline and traced ALL of them onto my paper.
 Then came the painstaking task of finding which lines worked and which didn’t.
 The point of this was to make a brand new guitar that, from the moment you pick it up, it feels worn in and familiar no matter what camp you come from.
 The design was far from perfect in the beginning (you can still see old versions in ended listings on our Reverb page), but over the years we have tweaked it here and there, to the point where we now feel we have accomplished our body shape goal.
 The offset shape combined with the length and material of the neck creates an exceptionally balanced guitar that sits well on your lap or with your go-to strap.
-We wanted something slightly brighter than a 25” scale length, but not as snappy as 25.5”.
+We wanted something slightly brighter and with more soul than a 25” scale length, but not as snappy as 25.5”.
 Through trial and error in the first few builds, we landed nicely on 25.125”.
 Bright enough to shine through, but won’t make your ears bleed if you bump the treble up a bit.
 Once we were happy with these designs, we moved on to materials.

 In the beginning, we played around with a lot of different woods ranging from afromoisa to zebrawood before circling back around to ‘ol reliable, Mahogany and maple.
 In a medium-thickness electric guitar, especially with stud mounted bridges, this combination best showcased the exact tonal profile we were looking for.
 Most Bighorn standards feature one-piece mahogany bodies with a bookmatched figured maple top.
 A one-piece, quartersawn mahogany neck with a rosewood fretboard.
 The mountain inlay is a story for another time, but we saw that increasing numbers of guitars are being released without a fretboard inlay.
 To us, that’s no fun so we wanted to include a personal touch into the 12th fret.